corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/tools-index.md

 # Tools

 Corda provides various command line and GUI tools to help you as you work.
-Along with the four below, you may also
+Along with the three below, you may also
             wish to try the [Blob Inspector](blob-inspector.md).